LabTrivedi/MOrgAna/README.md

 ## Installation

-MOrgAna requires Python 3.6 or new.
+MOrgAna requires Python 3.6 or newer.
 Independent of your operating system/computer, the correct version of Python can be easily installed with [Anaconda](https://www.anaconda.com/products/individual).

 Optional: To use deep machine learning in generation of masks, please first install TensorFlow 2 with GPU support.
 The tensorflow package can be installed with the command `pip install tensorflow` in terminal (MacOS) or command prompt(windows).
 Otherwise, please follow the official instructions for installation of tensorflow [here](https://www.tensorflow.org/install).